Early life and career of Joe Biden: High school

-Biden attended the Archmere Academy in Claymont where he was a standout halfback/wide receiver in the high school football team.
+Biden attended the Archmere Academy in Claymont where he was a standout halfback/wide receiver on the high school football team.
 Scoring ten touchdowns, he helped lead a perennially losing team to an undefeated season in his senior year.
 His coach, who would be inducted into the Delaware Sports Hall of Fame, subsequently said of Biden, "He was a skinny kid, but he was one of the best pass receivers I had in 16 years as a coach."
 Biden played as an outfielder on the school's baseball team as well, becoming a starter in his senior year albeit batting in the bottom half of the order.

 From an early age, Biden had been afflicted by a severe stutter, which often brought teasing from other children and embarrassment with teachers.
 Excelling in sports was especially important to Biden as it gave him a way of gaining social acceptance despite his speech issue.
 While not a major participant in the ongoing civil rights movement, he did walk out of a restaurant that refused to serve a football teammate of his who was black.
 Academically, Biden was a 'B' (above-average) student at Archmere, was considered a natural leader among his classmates, and was elected class president during his junior and senior years.
 He graduated in 1961.

 College

 Biden attended the University of Delaware in Newark, where he was more interested in sports and socializing than in studying, although his classmates were impressed by his cramming abilities.
 He played halfback with the "Blue Chicks" freshman football team (at the time, freshmen were not eligible to play varsity sports).
 However, when he got a poor 1.9 grade point average for the semester, his parents told him that he had to give up football to concentrate on his classes.
 He continued to get mostly "C" and "D" grades for his next two semesters.
 His grades then began to improve, but never became especially good.
-He wanted to return to the football, and by the spring practices of his junior year he thought he was about to earn a starting spot as a defensive back on the varsity for that fall.
+He wanted to return to the football field, and by the spring practices of his junior year he thought he was about to earn a starting spot as a defensive back on the varsity for that fall.

 In 1964, while on spring break in the Bahamas, he met and began dating Neilia Hunter, who was from an affluent background in Skaneateles, New York, and attended Syracuse University.
 He told her that he aimed to become a senator by the age of 30 and then president.
 He dropped his plan to play for the varsity football team, enabling him to spend more time visiting out of state with her.
-He earned his bachelor's in 1965 from the University of Delaware, with a double major in history and political science.
+He earned his bachelor's in 1965 from the University of Delaware, with a double major in history and political science and a minor in English.
 He had a "C" average overall for his four years, graduating with a class rank of 506 out of 688.